-Step 2: Find the distance each point is from the line x=-2 and reflect it on the other side, measuring the same distance.
-First, let’s look at point C, notice it’s 1 unit away from the line x=-2, to reflect it we are going to count 1 unit to the left of the line x=-2 and label our new point, C|.
+First, let’s look at point C, notice it’s 1 unit away from the line x=-2 on the right.
+To reflect point c, we are going to count 1 unit but this time to the left of the line x=-2 and label our new point, C|.

-Step 3: Next we reflect point A in much the same way!
-Notice that point A is 2 units away on the left of line x=-2, we then measure 2 units to the right of our line and mark our new point, A|.
+Step 3: Now we are going to reflect coordinate point A in much the same way!
+Notice that point A is 2 units away on the left of line x=-2, we then want to measure 2 units to the right of our line x=-2 and mark our new coordinate point, A|.

-Step 4: Lastly, we reflect point B. This time, point B is 1 unit away on the right side of the line x=-2, we then measure 1 unit to the opposite side of our line and mark our new point, B|.
+Step 4: Lastly, we want to reflect coordinate point B. This time, point B is 1 unit away on the right side of the line x=-2, we then measure 1 unit to the opposite direction of our line, x=-2, and mark our new point, B|.

 Step 5: Now that we have all the newly reflected coordinate points of our triangle, finally, we can now connect them all, for our fully reflected image of right triangle A|B|C|.